 Limit personal contact (i.e., avoid hugs and handshakes at this time)

 Have adequate access to soap and water or hand sanitizer

-If you are in a high risk group or are feeling sick, we recommend meeting virtually via Zoom, Facebook Messenger, Google Hangouts, or FaceTime.
+If you are in a high-risk group, are feeling sick, or have someone in your household feeling sick, we recommend meeting virtually via Zoom, Facebook Messenger, Google Hangouts, or FaceTime.